kjeom/klaytn-open-sdk/UserGuide.md

 - Define JSON-RPC API in yaml based on openapi 3.0
 - [OpenAPI Specification v3.1.0](https://spec.openapis.org/oas/latest.html)
 - klay.yaml
     - Added paths of JSON-RPC APIs
--paths
+- paths
     - The klay.yaml file refers to files created in the paths directory, and API definitions are created by groups (tags) in the paths directory.
--components
+- components
-     - Defines information about requests, responses, and schemas -code-samples
+    - Defines information about requests, responses, and schemas
+- code-samples
     - Create executable examples with CURL
 - redocly
     - redoc styles document
     - Create all APIs in one klaytn-openapi.yaml file

     ```shell
     $yarn build
     ```

     - Creation file location: site/klyatn-openapi.yaml

 ## bin